-- Police investigation may involve a child protection investigation jointly by police and social work services - Criminal proceedings - Civil proceedings (by the child/family who raised the concern) - Disciplinary Proceedings - Referral to Disclosure Scotland, where the PVG criteria are met
+- Police investigation may involve a child protection investigation jointly by police and social work services - Criminal proceedings - Civil proceedings (by the child/family who raised the concern) - Disciplinary Proceedings - Referral to Disclosure Scotland, where the adult was in regulated work with children and young people and the legal criteria for referral is met

-Referral to Disclosure Scotland under the Protection of Vulnerable Groups (Scotland) Act 2007
+Referral to Disclosure Scotland under Protection of Vulnerable Groups (Scotland) Act 2007

-Depending on the nature of the concern and the action taken by the Club, there may be a requirement, in law, to notify Disclosure Scotland.
-The following will apply where the member of staff or volunteer is in regulated work with the Club and a member of the PVG scheme.
+Depending on the nature of the concern and the action taken by the club, there may be a requirement, in law, to notify Disclosure Scotland.
+The following will apply where the member of staff or volunteer is in regulated work with the club and a member of the PVG scheme.